mondejarmarron18/x8t/README.md

 # x8t

-A utility for safely executing functions with customizable error handling.
+A utility for safely executing functions.

 ## Installation